mahdavipanah/keyv-upstash/README.md

 ## Typescript

-When initializing `KeyvUpstash`, you can specify the type of the values you are storing:
+When initializing `KeyvUpstash`, you can specify the type of the values you are storing and you can also specify types when calling methods:

 ```typescript
 import Keyv from "keyv"